8 of the Best Things to Do in Cesky Krumlov This Year

 3. Wander away from the town square.
 Most of the activity in town takes place around the castle and the immediate vicinity of the town square, but walk a couple of blocks away and you’ll find much quieter streets.
 Everything from trinket shops and gingerbread bakeries to a blacksmith and cobbler can be found along the winding lanes on both sides of the river.

-4. The castle has prime views.
+4. The castle has the best views.
 If you want that iconic shot you see on postcards of the Vltava River wrapping around downtown in a U shape, head up to the castle.
 Two of the best views of the city and river bend are from the Castle Tower (for a fee) and from a small cafe and viewpoint (free) near the Castle Theater just past the Cloak Bridge.

 Where to Stay in Cesky Krumlov